RSSchermer/ember-rl-dropdown/README.md

 The component tagnames and classes can be altered to work with your favorite framework or your own custom css.
 `closeOnChildClick` may be set to a jQuery selector for child elements that should case the dropdown to close when clicked.
-The default behaviour is for the dropdown to remain visible when the user interacts with its child elements.
+The default behavior is for the dropdown to remain visible when the user interacts with its child elements.
 Set it to `true` if any child element should close the dropdown.

 When integrating dropdown functionality in your own components, you may prefer to use the mixin instead of using the